-Click the button "+" to add music, it will pop up a window, which will show you all of songs you have downloaded from Apple Music.
+Click the button "+" to add music, it will pop up a window, which will show you all of the songs you have downloaded from Apple Music.
 You can choose any song you want to convert.

 After the successful adding, the next one is choosing the output format according to your need.
 Clicking the button "setting", in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, and FLAC.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.
 Now you can get DRM-free version of Apple Music songs and enjoy those songs on MP3 player, car player or burn them to a CD and so on.